Hcappers/GNSS/Legro.md

 ## Sprint 1

 ### 01/11/2025
-Added some extra requirements under Behavioral Requirements to cover more ground.
+Added extra requirements under Behavioral Requirements in the SRS to ensure comprehensive coverage and meet assignment expectations.

 ### 01/13/2025
 Refined the Table of Contents to ensure all page numbers are accurate.
 Also added MSFS Developer Support as a reference in the project documentation.

 ### 01/22/2025
-Added "System Tester" as a new actor in the project.

-### 01/22/2025
-Created a new use case: "Validate System Performance," so the new actor actually has a role.

-### 01/22/2025
-Dropped a link to MSFS Developer Support in the General Constraints section—good design needs good guidance.
+Introduced "System Tester" as a new actor in the project and added a corresponding use case, "Validate System Performance," to define their role.
+Also included an MSFS Developer Support link in the General Constraints section for better design guidance.
+Finalized display size requirements, specifying 800x480 (16:9) and 1024x768 (4:3) resolutions to remove any ambiguity.

-### 01/22/2025
-Locked in display size requirements: 800x480 (16:9) and 1024x768 (4:3).
-No more guesswork on resolutions.

 ### 01/27/2025
 Refined External, User, Hardware, and Software Interface Requirements to align with the hardcoded GPS plugin setup and MSFS SDK integration.
 Clarified that the User Interface is read-only, displaying pre-defined GPS data with no custom inputs.